jqlang/jq/docs/content/manual/manual.md

 ::: Compatibility
-jaq uses a different approach than jq and gojq to run assignments, which does not construct complex paths during assignments.
+jaq uses a different approach than jq and gojq to run assignments, which does not construct compound paths during assignments.
 Due to this, jaq's approach is generally more performant, but in certain scenarios, it can yield different outputs than jq, in particular when using `f |= empty`.